KINTSUGI

 He does his best to play away the emptiness,

-In KINTSUGI, hardly any words are spoken - and they don't have to be.
+but it becomes increasingly clear how this is all going to end… In KINTSUGI, hardly any words are spoken - because we don’t need them.
 The image prevails, humor breaks the tension, and comfort lurks in every scene.
+A performance that touches the heart without crushing the soul.

 Photos